ppant/ppant.github.io/_posts/2020-10-02-bitosa_global_conclave_2018_trip.md

 author: Pradeep Pant
 layout: post
 ---
-I randomly found a small video on youtube
+I randomly found a small video on youtube ...
-This was from Jan 2018 when I along with KK Sir (BE 79 batch) and Ajay Sir (BE 81 batch) had gone to Jaipur to attend the Global [BITOSA](https://www.bitosaglobal.org/) Conclave.
-It was a fun and memorable trip, We three drove from Delhi to Jaipur.
-Meeting with old BITians was a great experience!!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YGBNdapddXw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This was from Jan 2018 when I along with KK Sir (BE 79 batch) and Ajay Sir (BE 81 batch) had gone to Jaipur to attend the Global [BITOSA](https://www.bitosaglobal.org/) Conclave, an anuual alumini meet of our Alma Mater, [BIT, Mesra](https://www.bitmesra.ac.in/).

+It was a fun and memorable trip, Meeting with old BITians was a great experience.
+We three drove to Jaipur from Delhi ~ 300KM by Car, it was nice sunny winter day, really enjoyed the drive and company.

 Here are some pics from our trip: